French war planning 1920–1940: Belgium

 In September 1920, the CSG made a strategic decision that the defence of the northern frontier must begin with a rush into Belgium.
-The French army never deviated from the belief that the loss of agricultural, mining and industrial resources could never be repeated.
-In September, the Franco-Belgian Accord of 1920 was signed, for military co-operation; if international tension increased, the Belgians would request assistance and the French would send an army to the Belgian-German border, making it the main line of French resistance to a German attack.
-As the policy was studied, it became clear that a force moving to the Belgo-German border would have to be mobile if it were to forestall the Germans for a defensive battle from prepared positions.
-Motorised transport would be necessary to rush forward French troops, then ferry engineer stores to fortify the positions.
-The French army created mobile fortification parks stocked with material for fortification, ready to be moved by road and rail but if the Belgian army was overwhelmed, the French might be forced into an encounter battle and a war of movement in the central Belgian plain.
+The French army never deviated from the belief that the loss of agricultural, mining and industrial resources in 1914 could never be repeated.
+In September, the Franco-Belgian Accord of 1920 was signed for military co-operation; if international tension increased, the Belgians would request assistance and the French would send an army to the Belgian–German border, making it the main line of French resistance to a German attack.
+As the policy was studied, it became clear that a force moving to the Belgian–German border would have to be mobile if it were to forestall the Germans for a defensive battle from prepared positions.

+Motorised transport would be necessary to rush forward French troops, then ferry engineer stores to fortify their positions.
+The French army created mobile fortification parks stocked with engineer stores for fortification, ready to be moved by road and rail but if the Belgian army was overwhelmed, the French might be forced into an encounter battle and a war of movement in the central Belgian plain.
 French strategy was to avoid a decisive battle early on, after the disaster of the Battle of the Frontiers in 1914 but the necessity of avoiding a war on French soil meant that a forward move could not be avoided.